-(3) Any alteration to the affixed e-signature, or the document to which the signature is affixed, must be detectable.
-This is often met by encrypting the document with a tamper-evident seal.
+(3) Any alteration to the affixed e-signature or the document to which the signature is affixed must be detectable.
+This can be done by encrypting the document with a tamper-evident seal.

-(4) There should be an audit trail of steps taken during the signing process.
+(4) There should be an audit trail that details steps taken during the signing process.

-(5) The digital signature certificate must be issued by a Certifying Authority (CA) recognised by the Controller of Certifying Authorities (CCA) appointed under the IT Act.
+(5) The digital signature certificate must be issued by a Certifying Authority (CA) recognized by the Controller of Certifying Authorities (CCA) appointed under the IT Act.

 Can document of all kinds be executed using e-signatures?

-No. Certain documents that require a notarial process, or must be registered with a Registrar or Sub-Registrar, can only be executed using handwritten signatures to be legally enforceable.
-These primarily include:
+No. Certain documents that require a notarial process, or documents must be registered with a Registrar or Sub-Registrar, can only be executed using handwritten signatures to be legally enforceable.
+These include:

 (1) Negotiable instruments such as a promissory note or a bill of exchange other than a cheque